-Life onboard an Alaska small ship, which typically would carry fewer than 100 passengers, is a far more relaxed experience than you find on a standard cruise.
+Life onboard an Alaska small ship, which typically carries fewer than 100 passengers, is a far more relaxed experience than you find on a standard cruise.
 You wake up to the sound of birds instead of noise from the balcony next door.
 Your days consist of kayaking or hiking, rather than shopping and taking helicopter tours.
 Evenings are spent reading in your room or listening to a naturalist talk.
-And there's no need to buy a new cocktail dress, although you might spend just as much in outdoor gear.
+And there's no need to buy a new cocktail dress, although you might spend just as much on outdoor gear.

 Alaskan Dream Cruises

 Who: Owned and operated by a family of native Alaskans, Alaskan Dream Cruises specializes in voyages that have strong community and cultural components.
 (The Allen family is a members of the Tlingit Kaagwaantaan Clan.)

 Ships: Alaskan Dream Cruises operates a fleet of small, expedition-style ships.
 The line welcomed a new ship (its largest yet) for the 2016 sailing season: the 74-passenger Chichagof Dream.
 Alaskan Dream, formerly the Executive Explorer catamaran owned by Majestic America and Glacier Bay cruise lines, carries 42 passengers.
 Admiralty Dream has cabins for 66 people.
 The 143-foot Baranof Dream carries 49 people.
 And the line's expedition vessel Misty Fjord carries 12 passengers and features a hull modeled after that of Alaskan commercial fishing boats.
 With the exception of Misty Fjord, each ship has lounges for happy hours, as well as post-dinner lectures and programs.